kittenbothk/kittenbothk-Eng/Kits/classroom_inventor/instructions/hanger.md

 ## Instructions

-The hanger is automatically retracted when rain is detected.
+The hanger automatically retracts when rain is detected.